songbinliu/podmove/README.md

 # podmove
-move pods by using the RC/RS adoption

-# move a pod which is controlled by a ReplicaSet or ReplicationController
+move a pod which is controlled by a ReplicaSet or ReplicationController.

-There are three steps:
+# Three steps
  1. Create a clone Pod of the original Pod

    The cloned pod has everything except the labels and podName of the original Pod;